Interstate 40 in North Carolina: Piedmont region

-I-40 heads into the Greensboro limits at the I-73/US 421/I-840 interchange.
-This interchange is the east end of the US 421 concurrency with I-40 and is also the planned western terminus of I-840.
-From there, I-40 heads through southwestern Greensboro.
-I-40 passes Wendover Place and Four Seasons Town Centre before having another large interchange with US 220.
-US 29/US 70 all merge into I-40/US 220 for one large concurrency 1 mi after the interchange with US 220.
-The road is generally a six-lane freeway throughout.
+I-40 heads into the Greensboro city limits, passing an interchange with NC 68, which gives access to the PTI Airport.
+This happens shortly before reaching the large I-73/US 421/I-840 interchange.
+This interchange is the east end of the US 421 concurrency with I-40 as well as the western terminus of I-840.
+From here, I-40 heads through southwestern Greensboro passing several interchanges that connects to various major areas in the city, including a junction with US 70 which carries Wendover Avenue, and access to the Four Seasons Town Centre with a major junction with Gate City Boulevard, with Koury Boulevard giving access to westbound.
+This happens before having a large interchange with US 220.
+US 29/US 70 all merge into I-40/US 220 for a major concurrency 1 mi after the interchange with US 220.
+The Interstate is generally six-lanes throughout in this area.

-This 2.5 mi corridor with concurrent routes ends in the east at the US 29/US 70/US 220/Martin Luther King Jr. Boulevard junction.
-Both the beginning and ending interchanges of this corridor are quite unusual in design and are often operating at above full capacity, leading to frequent traffic jams and traffic incidents.
+This 2.5 mi corridor with concurrent routes ends in the east at the US 29/US 220/Martin Luther King Jr. Boulevard junction.
+Both the beginning and ending interchanges of this corridor are quite unusual in design and are often operating at above full capacity, leading to frequent traffic jams and incidents.

 I-40 through Greensboro officially bears the name Preddy Boulevard.
-The nickname "Death Valley" has been given to the area of I-40 where I-40 and Interstate 85 Business (I-85 Bus.) splits.
+The nickname "Death Valley" has been given to the area of I-40 where I-40 and I-85 Business (I-85 Bus.) split.
 The locals have given that area that name because of the high number of deaths due to car crashes in that area.
 One major problem with the highway is that the US 29/US 70/US 220 southbound lanes merge from the right and exit to the left.
 Thus, through traffic on I-40 west and US 29 south (a major route from Virginia to Charlotte) must all merge to the other side of the freeway.
-A study conducted by state traffic engineers from May 1, 2006, to April 30, 2008, (the period between the I-85 relocation and I-40's relocation) concluded that "the Death Valley area" had an accident rate "higher than average for urban interstates ... but the [route] was safe anyway."
+A study conducted by state traffic engineers from May 1, 2006, to April 30, 2008, (the period between the I-85 relocation and I-40's relocation) concluded that "the Death Valley area" had an accident rate "higher than average for urban interstates [...] but the [route] was safe anyway".
 There were no fatalities during the study period, but a large number of rear-end collisions.